 Though Tobago’s bays are wondrous, gentle spots for dallying, the 25-mile-long (40 km) island is also a mecca for jungle hiking and birdwatching.
 The next day we head up the Castara River into the tropical forest, flushing a flock of parrots from the trees by the trail.

-A quarter mile (402 m) up, as if the director of our vacation movie had set the scene, we round a bend to find a sapphire splash pool beneath a 50-foot (15 m) cliff.
+A quarter-mile (402 m) up, as if the director of our vacation movie had set the scene, we round a bend to find a sapphire splash pool beneath a 50-foot (15 m) cliff.
 Halfway up the cliff, a local youngster is poised to dive.
 Lean as a vine, with coffee-colored dreadlocks and a shell necklace, he grins at us and plunges.

 “I’ve got to,” I announce.
 Leslie rolls her eyes, bemused.

 On down the coast, we hike up the trail at the Eleanor Alefounder Bird Sanctuary, an old plantation turned into a refuge for the hundreds of types of avian islanders.

-Along the way it’s almost impossible to keep track of all the birds we see — rainbowlike blue-crowned motmots, red-capped woodpeckers, ruddy ground doves, orange-winged parrots, yellow warblers (winter vacationers from the United States), tropical mockingbirds and Tobago’s quintessential birds, bananaquits.
+Start with rainbowlike blue-crowned motmots, red-capped woodpeckers, ruddy ground doves, orange-winged parrots, yellow warblers (winter vacationers from the United States), and tropical mockingbirds.

-It became independent of Britain in 1962, but the colonial heritage abides in place names: Scarborough, Plymouth, Charlotteville and Speyside are the main towns, and in the island’s musical dialect they assume notes rounder and lighter than ever heard in the UK.
+It became independent of Britain in 1962, but the colonial heritage abides in place names: Scarborough, Plymouth, Charlotteville, and Speyside are the main towns, and in the island’s musical dialect they assume notes rounder and lighter than ever heard in the UK.

-We stopped at a fish stand on Pig Point Road to buy fresh grouper, caught that morning and filleted on the spot as we watched — not the equal of the lobster the night before, but splendid nonetheless.
+We stopped at a fish stand on Pig Point Road to buy fresh grouper, caught that morning, and filleted on the spot as we watched.
+While not the equal of the lobster the night before, it was splendid nonetheless.

 Fireflies wink in the meadow surrounding The Palms, and the last flickers of lightning from the last squall of the day tickle a distant sky.
 Those are the illuminations we swim under later, counting fireflies and savoring the moonlit warmth.